Associate Professor of Politics

 B.A., Pomona College; MPP, Harvard University Kennedy School of Government; Ph.D., University of Texas, Austin

 Clarisa Pérez-Armendariz is an Associate Professor of Politics and Latin American Studies at Bates College.
 Her research explores how international migration affects politics in migrants’ origin countries, especially in Mexico.
-She is particularly interested how social connections with immigrants living abroad influence the political attitudes and behaviors of individuals who remain in origin countries.
-She also studies how migrants who return to their origin countries interact with those countries’ governing institutions.
-Clarisa teaches courses in comparative politics, US-Latin American relations, international migration, and research methods.
+She is interested how Mexican immigrants living abroad influence the political attitudes and behaviors of individuals who remain in origin countries.
+She also studies the political participation of migrants who return to their origin countries.
+Clarisa teaches courses in comparative politics, Latin American politics, Latinx politics, international migration, and research methods.

 PLTC 122: Government and Politics in Global Perspective